 Frequently Asked Questions About Places To Visit In Peru

-A. Apart from gaining all the popularity because of Machu Picchu as well as Incan trail, Peru is also famous for Ayahuasca ceremonies and Shamans in Amazon.
+Apart from gaining all the popularity because of Machu Picchu as well as the Incan trail, Peru is also famous for Ayahuasca ceremonies and Shamans in Amazon.
 Sacred Valley, Colca Canyon, Nazca Lines, Saqsaywaman, and Salcantay are the prominent attractions of Peru.

 Peru is known for its exquisite cuisine.
-You can try the savory dishes like Peruvian Primer, Aji de Gallina, Papas a la Huancaina, Cuy, Causa, and Ceviche to name a few.
+You can try savory dishes like Peruvian Primer, Aji de Gallina, Papas a la Huancaina, Cuy, Causa, and Ceviche to name a few.

-A. Whether Peru is cheap or not depends on the kind of accommodation and transfers one chooses.
+Whether Peru is cheap or not depends on the kind of accommodation and transfers one chooses.
 There are numerous pocket-friendly alternatives available for budget travelers across the country.